ivlab/ABREngine-UnityPackage/ABRServer~/README.md

 The server can be run local-only (on localhost:8000 by default):

 ```
-python manage.py runserver
+python3 manage.py runserver
 ```

-The server can also be broadcast to other devices:
+The server can also be broadcast to other devices (i.e., if you want to run the server on a desktop and use the design interface with a tablet):

 ```
 python manage.py runserver 0.0.0.0:8000
 ```

+### Development with the server

-To enable live-reloading (automatically refresh browser when a file is changed), run these commands in separate terminals (the settings_dev above enables live-reloading to work):
+To enable live-reloading (automatically refresh browser when a file is changed), run these commands in separate terminals (the settings_dev enables live-reloading to work):

 ```